 Celia Mueller, CFP®, and her husband first ventured into financial planning for themselves in the 1970s.
 Mueller, now a Portland, Oregon-based financial planner specializing in socially responsible investing (SRI), quickly realized it wouldn’t be easy to apply her Quaker values to the couple’s portfolio.

-Mueller and her husband initially met with a financial advisor and gave him criteria to use in screening their investments.
+Mueller and her husband initially met with a financial professional and gave him criteria to use in screening their investments.
 He told them it wasn’t the best strategy to take.
 Instead, he advised them to invest for maximum returns, regardless of the industry, company or product generating the returns.
 They could then turn around and donate some of those returns to charity.

 Initially, values-based investing used an exclusionary approach, said Mueller.
 Investors avoided putting their money into “sin stocks,” companies associated with unethical practices or products that didn’t conform to their values, like tobacco, gambling or alcohol.

 “I discovered I liked to help people connect the dots between their beliefs and finance.”